Frequently Asked Questions

 - 12:00pm & 4:00pm for events hosted by the East & Central Junior Academies

 10. What is the difference between the Junior Academy and the Elite Academy?

-The Elite Academy teams train 1 extra day per week (3 days a week), and are coached by either a director or another highly qualified coach.
-There is 1 U10 Boys team, 1 U10 Girls team, 1 U9 Boys team, and 1 U9 Girls team.
-They will play in one extra festival/tournament event each fall and spring, and will also occasionally play some more games as well.
-The U10 teams will play up at U11 Classic during the spring season, experiencing high-level soccer in a way few players are able to at this age.
+The Elite Academy teams train 1 extra day per week (3 days a week), and are coached by either the Junior Academy Director or another highly qualified coach.
+They will play in one extra festival or tournament each fall and spring, and will occasionally play additional games.
+The U10 teams will play in a U11 Classic Division during the spring season, experiencing high-level soccer in a way few players are able to at this age.
 Elite Academy teams are created and managed by the program director.
 If you are interested in having your player considered for these teams, reach out to Patrick Bridges, the Junior Academy Director, or Nick Smith, the Junior Academy Administrator.

 11. Does the Junior Academy provide opportunities for the players to have a little fun now and then?
 It sounds so serious!